Level 3 Communications (LVLT) Q1 2017 Results - Earnings Call Transcript

 Amir Rozwadowski - Barclays Capital, Inc.

 Thank you very much.
-I was wondering if you could touch upon the demand environment in the enterprise market.
+I was wondering if we could touch upon the demand environment in the enterprise market.
 You folks continue to see sequential growth in the CNS side.
 CenturyLink mentioned that they're seeing some traction from their perspective.
 Some of the larger folks are seeing some softness.
-So, wanted to just get your take on sort of the broader environment here and how you folks can capitalize from the opportunities that you're seeing as a combined entity?
+So, wanted to just get your take on sort of the broader environment here and how you folks can capitalize on some of the opportunities that you're seeing as a combined entity?

-And then the second question is you've mentioned sort of mid-single digit growth I believe in dark fiber side, what's been driving sort of that?
+And then the second question is you've mentioned sort of mid-single digit growth I believe in dark fiber side.
+What's been driving sort of that?
 And how do you see that progression going forward?
 Thanks very much.

 Jeffrey K. Storey - Level 3 Communications, Inc.

 Sure.
 Thanks.
 With respect to the demand environment, we saw softness in the very end of last year, the beginning of the first quarter, but it grew through the first quarter.
-And so by the end of the first quarter, we feel pretty good about our sales bookings, we feel pretty good about our funnel looking forward.
+And so by the end of the first quarter, we feel pretty good about our sales bookings.
+We feel pretty good about our funnel looking forward.
 And so the demand environment is healthy.
 It's never linear.
 There are things that come into play each and every quarter, but the demand environment is pretty healthy.
 Now what's up to us is making sure we capture on that demand environment.

-It's a very competitive market out there.
-But we think we have great products and services, we have an excellent sales team that remains focused on driving Level 3's performance and driving outperformance all the way till the closing of the CenturyLink deal.
+And it's a very competitive market out there.
+But we think we have great products and services.
+We have an excellent sales team that remains focused on driving Level 3's performance and driving outperformance all the way till the closing of the CenturyLink deal.
 And we're pretty pleased with where we are from a demand side perspective.

 Sunit S. Patel - Level 3 Communications, Inc.